jamesmontemagno/InAppBillingPlugin/docs/SecuringPurchases.md

         }
     }
 ```
 Plugin.InAppBilling.InAppBillingImplementation.InAppBillingSecurity.VerifyPurchase takes in your public key which you now have reversed back to standard and will do proper RSA validation on the signed data.
+For further discussion join this [Issue](https://github.com/jamesmontemagno/InAppBillingPlugin/issues/116)

 ## Server Side Validation
 Not only should your receipt be verified in the app, but ideally it should be verified on a server.
 I leave this in your hands to add the server side validation by reading Apple and Google's documentation.
 I provide everything you need in the `VerifyPurchase` method to handle verification.